migamake/slicker-template/README.md

 ### HTML/CSS/JS/

-Typically files live in `site` directory with strcture everything outside `templates` folder will be considered either content or static file.
+Typically files live in `site` directory where everything outside `templates` folder will be considered either content or static file.
 Everything with `.md` extension wil be converted to `.html` if not specified.
+One can have following structure mapped to current generator setup.

 ```
 ├── 404.md